gitdevdapp/vercel-supabase-web3/docs/wallet/CDP-CREDENTIALS-MISMATCH.md

 ---

 **Summary**: The working credentials (69aac710...) need to be set in Vercel production.
-The old credentials ([REDACTED-OLD-CDP-KEY]...) somehow got restored and need to be replaced.
+The old credentials (b8e00d85...) somehow got restored and need to be replaced.